The Nikon Z8 features two memory card slots. The first slot accepts CFExpress Type-B memory cards, and the second can take UHS-II V90.

 Best Cards For Professionals

-There are only two cards that I would classify as being the best for the Z8; the first is the Lexar Diamond, and the second is the Delkin Black.
+There are only two cards that I would classify as the best for the Z8: the Lexar Diamond and the Delkin Black.

-Lexar Diamond cards are fast, XQD backward compatible, and have the VPG-400 rating, which guarantees they will run at 400MB/s.
+Lexar Diamond cards are fast, XQD backward compatible, and have the VPG-400 rating, guaranteeing they will run at 400MB/s.

 These will run 8k60p NRAW perfectly, have a durable build, and quickly clear the buffer when bursting photos.